andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 * **Total Autonomy:** Context teams can evolve internal primitive behaviors without risk of breaking downward dependencies.
 * **Anti-Bloat Protection:** It blocks generic folders from becoming unchecked junk drawers for unrelated code fragments.
 * **Semantic Drift Resolution:** A CustomerId model parsing behavior in the billing module may require completely different validations than a CustomerId record utilized by marketing analytics.
-Depending on repository size and IDE preference, you can organize these decoupled boundaries using a Flat Layout or a Hierarchical Layout.
+Depending on repository size and IDE preference, we can organize these decoupled boundaries using a Flat Layout or a Hierarchical Layout.

 #### 6.2.2.
 Project Layouts - Revised Structure